Stephan Haggard: Research

 Haggard's first book, Pathways from the Periphery: The Political Economy of Growth (1990) took a statist approach to the growth of the East Asian newly industrializing countries, comparing their development experiences with those of Latin America.
 He revisited these themes in his 2018 book on Developmental States.
 His early work also addressed issues of the political economy of financial crises, reform and structural adjustment, most notably in his initial collaboration with Robert Kaufman The Politics of Adjustment: International Constraints, Distributive Politics, and the State (1992) and Haggard and Steven Webb, eds.
 Voting for Reform: The Political Economy Adjustment in New Democracies (1994).
-In 2000, he published an analysis of the East Asian financial crisis of 1997-1998 titled The Political Economy of the Asian Financial Crisis.
+In 2000, he published an analysis of the 1997 Asian financial crisis titled The Political Economy of the Asian Financial Crisis.
+In 2021, they published Backsliding: Democratic Regress in the Contemporary World, which analyzes the phenomenon in comparative perspective.